tonysoutha/csci3081/project/docs/Iteration3Requirements.md

 - ##### <a name="bugfix">Bug Fixing</a>

   You should fix all of your bugs, so that the code functions as required in Iterations 1 & 2.
 As described above, not only will Iteration 1 & 2 functionality be tested again, you may receive up to 100% of any value you lost in Iteration 2 functionality (development) for bugs YOU HAD, and HAVE ENTERED GITHUB ISSUES FOR (during iteration 2), AND SUBSEQUENTLY FIX AND CLOSE IN ITERATION 3.
+You will receive up to 50% of any value you lost in Iteration 2 functionality (development) for bugs you begin to track now, by entering GitHub Issues for these defects, fixing the defect, and then closing the issue.

   For Iteration 3 grading, no bugs which would be considered critical should remain.
 Minor bugs (small functionality irregularities, typos, rare occurrences, etc.) will not reduce your score.
 If you are unsure whether your bug is critical or minor, go to an office hour or speak to an instructor.